arthurbrenno/architecture/README.md

-# 🧵 Overture - The Clean Backend for All Architectures
+# 🧵 Architecture - The Clean Backend for All Architectures

 From dictionary
 > an introduction to something more substantial.

-Overture is a robust and flexible backend framework designed to streamline the development of scalable and maintainable applications.
-Leveraging modern Python features and best practices, Overture provides a comprehensive set of tools and modules to handle logging, data management, services, repositories, and more.
-Whether you're building a simple API or a complex microservices architecture, Overture offers the foundation you need to succeed.
+Architecture is a robust and flexible backend framework designed to streamline the development of scalable and maintainable applications.
+Leveraging modern Python features and best practices, Architecture provides a comprehensive set of tools and modules to handle logging, data management, services, repositories, and more.
+Whether you're building a simple API or a complex microservices architecture, Architecture offers the foundation you need to succeed.

 ## Table of Contents